How to Protect Yourself

-- Only officers at Canadian embassies, high commissions and consulates can decide to issue a visa.
+- Only immigration officers in Canada, at Canadian embassies, high commissions and consulates can decide to issue a visa.

-- Processing fees are the same at all Canadian visa offices around the world.
+- Processing fees are the same for all services provided by Citizenship and Immigration Canada (CIC) whether inland or around the world.
 We base fee amounts in local currency on official exchange rates.
 They are the same amount as fees in Canadian dollars.

-- You usually pay fees for Canadian government services to the “Receiver General for Canada,” unless the visa office website states something different.
+- You usually pay fees for Canadian government services to the “Receiver General for Canada,” unless CIC states something different on a visa office website.

 - ask you to deposit money into a personal bank account,

-- ask you to transfer money through a certain private money transfer service or
+- ask you to transfer money through private money transfer service,

-- use free email services, such as Hotmail or Yahoo Mail.
+- use free email services, such as Hotmail or Yahoo Mail for official communications.

-- You will find free application forms and guides for all types of visas on the Citizenship and Immigration Canada (CIC) website.
+- You will find free application forms and guides for all types of visas on CIC’s website.

 - Be careful if the salary of the job you are applying for seems too high to be real.